Alkhemeia/Infopsychismus/docs/Infopsychismus_Book/01_Introduction.md

 - **Integrative Informational Panpsychism (IIP model)**: Information is fundamental and already carries proto-conscious properties, making consciousness a universal principle rather than an emergent byproduct.

 This book is open for contributions and further development.
 It is licensed under Creative Commons (CC BY-SA 4.0).

+## Frequently Asked Questions

+**Q: What is Infopsychismus?**
+A: Infopsychismus is a philosophical approach that combines informational realism with panpsychism, proposing that reality is fundamentally composed of information with proto-conscious properties.

+**Q: Is this a scientific or philosophical theory?**
+A: Infopsychismus is primarily a philosophical framework that aims to be compatible with modern scientific findings.
+It provides a conceptual model rather than an empirically testable scientific theory.

+**Q: How does Infopsychismus relate to traditional religions?**
+A: Infopsychismus is not a religious doctrine but a philosophical framework.
+It can be compatible with various religious and spiritual views but does not require belief in any specific deity or supernatural elements.

+**Q: Who is this book for?**
+A: This book is written for anyone interested in consciousness research, metaphysics, philosophy of information, and questions about the meaning and purpose of existence.
+No specialized background is required.

+**Q: How can I contribute to this project?**
+A: See the [Contributors](21_Contributors.md) section for information on how to participate in the development of Infopsychismus.